 Many employers are unaware of the implications of the Fair Labor Standards Act (FLSA) upon their business.
 Consequently, employers are often subject to litigation over the amount of overtime wages owed to an employee.
 Litigation can likely be prevented or decided in short order if the employer is aware of and compliant with the requirements under FLSA.
-This article aims to provide a brief outline of some of the FLSA’s most important provisions regarding overtime pay and recordkeeping so that employers (and employees) may be better prepared to resolve pay issues that may arise.
+This article aims to provide a brief outline of some FLSA’s most important provisions regarding overtime pay and recordkeeping so that employers (and employees) may be better prepared to resolve pay issues that may arise.

 Under the Fair Labor Standards Act (FLSA), employees, unless exempted, must receive overtime pay for any hours worked in excess of forty in a workweek at a rate greater than or equal to one-and-a-half times their regular rate.
 The FLSA defines a workweek as any fixed, regularly occurring period of 168 hours or seven consecutive twenty-four hour periods.
 The workweek may begin on any day and at any time.

 Hours worked may not be averaged across two or more workweeks.
 Employers often find it convenient to calculate hours on a bi-weekly basis to coincide with the pay schedule, but for FLSA compliance, the hours worked in one workweek cannot be transferred or joined to another for purposes of calculating overtime wages.
 Additionally, paying a lump sum for work performed in overtime does not qualify as overtime pay under the FLSA even if the sum is equal to or greater than the amount owed at an hourly overtime rate.
 Normally, overtime pay earned in a particular workweek must be paid on the regularly scheduled pay day for the pay period in which the wages were earned.